Event Delegation in Partially Hydrated Apps

 type: e.type,

-target: e.target.dataset.action,
+action: e.target.dataset.action,

 meta: extractEventMeta(e),

-timestamp: performance.now()
+timestamp: performance.now(),

 });